xpipe-io/xpipe-io.github.io/docs/program/connections/iot.md

 **Know onces are:**
 - `An error occurred: io.xpipe.core.process.ProcessOutputException: Process did not start up properly and had to be killed: Shell did not respond on stderr within timeout interval.` And can be resolved by enabling the option.

-### Known devices that need the "don't interact"
-- Calix Router